What to know about breast MRI

-A breast MRI is predominately used to determine the stage of cancer by measuring the size and extent of cancerous tissues after breast cancer has been diagnosed.
+A breast MRI helps a doctor determine the stage of cancer by measuring the size and spread of cancerous tissues.

-Because they do not use ionizing radiation, MRI scans are also commonly used to evaluate breast tissues in women who should not be exposed to radiation.
+As MRIs do not use ionizing radiation, doctors also use them to evaluate breast tissues in women who have a high risk of cancer or who should avoid radiation.

-- looking for additional tumors or suspicious tissues in the breasts after a breast cancer diagnosis
+- looking for additional tumors or suspicious tissues in the breasts after a cancer diagnosis

-- confirming the results of other imaging tests, most commonly mammogram or ultrasound
+- confirming the results of other imaging tests, such as a mammogram or ultrasound

-- assessing breast tissues in pregnant or breast-feeding women
+- assessing breast tissues in women who are pregnant or breastfeeding

 - monitoring the effectiveness of chemotherapy